Malrhis/project-4-codeinstitute/README.md

 - Product CRUD is only usable by `admin` who is the Seller
 - any other user will meet with an `access denied` message

+#### 6.2.6.1 Image uploading using UploadCare
+- Uploadcare [link](https://uploadcare.com/) is used to handle uploading of images for `product create`.
+- the image cdn url is stored and rendered in the `img` `src` of each `product` `card`
+- install uploadcare with `pip3 install pyuploadcare`

+### 6.2.6.2 Speed issues with UploadCare
+Each image uploaded by the seller can be a hi-res image taken on her phone ~5MB.
+Uploadcare as a cdn service might not be able to return these images fast enough, especially on the `free tier`

+For the purposes of this `MVP`, we will make do with any latency issues in getting the image display for every single card in `show products` route.

 ### 6.2.7 Access Controls

 ```